Figure 8 Brick

 are all laid rowlock fashion on their faces horizontally making the

-wall approximately 8inches thick.
+wall approximately 8inches thick, yet see-through.

 This first view is the opposite of the shower-side.

-The following photo is the shower-side of the wall, grouted but not yet
+Shower-side of wall, grouted but not yet

 In this next photo, the worst of the salvaged brick are put to use.